ehsansam69/Genetic-algorithm---breast-cancer-data/README.md

           chromosome in the new population set generated.
 Mutation helps in getting more diverse oppourtinity.Obtained population will be used in the next generation

 In this train code we used sklearn dataset , breast_cancer , for train our data model and predict the label of data.
+The improvement after applying GA algorithm is significent